• Skip to primary navigation

 Donut Cutter

-A donut cutter is basically like a cookie cutter that cuts out two circles—the donut and the donut hole!
-You can buy these online or at the store.
+A donut cutter is basically like a cookie cutter that cuts out two circles - the donut and the donut hole!
+You can get one online here or at many higher end kitchen stores.

 But if you don’t want to buy a donut cutter, you can always get creative and use whatever you have in your house (like a large cup and a shot glass).